 All the Design thinking stages can be explained through the Double Diamond model.
 The first diamond is known as Problem.
 It collects data through divergence and prioritizes key insights through convergence.
 The second diamond is about Solution and starts from diverging all possible solutions based on extracted insights and converging all into a prototype, which, at the end, is tested and delivered according to previously defined criteria.

-Second Stage: Business User Product (BUP) Frame
+Second Stage: Brand-User-Product (BUP) Frame

 The second level of the UXDA Experience Pyramid is closely connected to the first and third levels.
-We implement all five parts of the Design thinking process through a Business, User, and Product perspective.
+We implement all five parts of the Design thinking process through a Brand, User, and Product perspective.
 In this way, we find, define and materialize the maximum value and gains for each of these components.